nicolasochem/tzip/README.md

 ## Contribute

+If you want to contribute, you can find TZIP templates in the [Templates] folder.
-TZIPs should be written in [Markdown] format.
-You can find a template in the [Templates] folder.
+Note that TZIPs should be written in [Markdown](https://docs.gitlab.com/ee/user/markdown.html) format.
+You can find more details about the TZIP structure in [TZIP-0001](Proposals/TZIP-0001/TZIP-0001.md)

 [TZIP-0001]: Proposals/TZIP-0001
 [TZIP-0002]: Proposals/TZIP-0002